mkner/robo-time/docs/timing.rst

     comparison testing.
 The timing delay mechanism can skew forward or backward in time depending on the underlying HW/SW OS system clock and its adjustments for regions, time zones and other geographic specific  parameters.
-Or abrupltly jump or change time if the OS system clock is set or reset.
+Or abrupltly jump or change time if the system clock is set or reset.
 Never as accurate as monotime based delay.

   :param delay_time: amount of time to delay (microseconds)